scm4j/scm4j-vcs-git/README.md

 - [JGit](https://eclipse.org/jgit/) is used as framework to work with Git repositories
 - Each vcs operation is executed within a LWC
 - `getLocalGit(IVCSLockedWorkingCopy wc)` method is used to create a Git implementation to execute vcs operations within `wc` Working Copy
-  - If provided LWC is empty then current Test Repository is cloned into this LWC, otherwise existing repository is just switched to required branch
+  - If provided LWC is empty then current Test Repository is cloned into this LWC, otherwise existing repository is just switched to the required branch
 - If `IVCS.setProxy()` is called then provided proxy is used for each url which contains `repoUrl`

 # Functional testing
 - New local file-based Test Repository is created before each test and deletes automatically after each test
 - To execute tests just run GitVCSTest class as JUnit test.
 Tests from VCSAbstractTest class will be executed.
 See [scm4j-vcs-test](https://github.com/scm4j/scm4j-vcs-test) for details
-- Run `gradle test` to execute tests
+- Or run `gradle test` to execute tests

 # Limitations
-- Commit messages can not be attached to branch create and delete operations because Git does not exposes these operations as separate commits
+- Commit messages can not be attached to branch create and delete operations because Git does not expose these operations as separate commits